wbcmthh42/plp_practice_proj/README.md

 - A user guide for using the Streamlit UI is included in the documents page: Refer to `TechPulse User Interface` in the documentation html page.

 Detailed information about each pipeline will be provided in separate pages.
+Please refer to `docs/build/html/index.html` for the documentation.

 ## Cloning the Repository